 Charles Mbye has been a long-standing suppporter and friend of Project Aid The Gambia.
 He is the owner of General Engineering, an electro-service company in Manjai Kunda.
 Charles Mbye is chairman of the Lions Club “Banjul-Kairo”, the organizations`s branch in The Gambia.

-The trained nurses at Jahaly Health Centre: Fatou Suso, Fatou K. Ceesay, Musukuta Baba (Clinic Head), Sulayman Saidy and Omar Njie (midwife) – from left to right.
+The trained nurses at Jahaly Health Centre: Fatou Suso (Clinic Head), Fatou K. Ceesay, Musukuta Baba (since 09/2020 Clinic Head at Health Center Buniadu), Sulayman Saidy and Omar Njie (midwife) – from left to right.

 The auxiliary nurses at Jahaly Health Centre: Yankuba Sanyang, Mariama Banda, Fatoumata Keita, Njie Sarr, Momodou Bobo Jallow, Yusupha Jammeh, Ebrima Fatty and Hawa Camara (from left to right).